ilsed/Orders/README.md

 Also give the price for each order that they placed.

 ## Story 10
-As a customer I can view the number of items in stock.
+As a administrator I can view the number of items in stock.

 Keep track of the number of items in stock.
+The stock of existing items is 0.

 ## Story 11
 As a customer I can see the shipping date of an order.